derickson/gen-ai-search-studygroup/class/week03/README.md

 ```
 ## Step 5 - Rendering the Facets

-First we'll need some extra space in our UI.
-Add the following near the top of your ```app.py``` to put Streamlit's layout into wide mode
+First, we'll need some extra space in our UI.
+Add the following near the top of your ```app.py``` to put Streamlit's layout into "wide mode"

 ```python
 st.set_page_config(layout="wide")
 ```

-Up at the top we'll create a new session variable to track the state of facet selections.
+Up at the top, we'll create a new session variable to track the state of facet selections.

 ```python
 if "facet_selections" not in st.session_state: